finos/common-domain-model/README.rst

 Construction by composition and qualification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**To ensure re-usability across different markets, the CDM is designed to be a composable model** whereby financial objects can be constructed bottom-up based on building-block components.
+**To ensure re-usability across different markets, the CDM is designed as a composable model** whereby financial objects can be constructed bottom-up based on building-block components.
 A composable and modular approach allows for a streamlined model to address a broad scope of operational processes consistently across firms' front-to-back flows and across asset classes.
 The main groups of composable components are:

 * **Financial products**: e.g. the same *option* component is re-used to describe option payouts across any asset class, rather than having specialised *Swaption*, *Equity Option* or *FX option* etc. components.
 * **Business events** that occur throughout the transaction lifecycle are described by composing more fundamental building blocks called *primitive events*: e.g. a *partial novation* is described by combining a *quantity change* primitive event (describing the partial unwind of the transaction being novated away) and a *contract formation* primitive event (describing the new contract with the novation party).